Skip to content Skip to sidebar Skip to footer

 • Cardiovascular Workouts: Activities like running, cycling, swimming, or group fitness classes help improve heart health and endurance.

 • Strength Training: Focus on full-body workouts that incorporate major muscle groups.
-Free weights, resistance machines, and bodyweight exercises (e.g., squats, deadlifts, push-ups) are effective.
+Free weights, resistance machines, and bodyweight exercises are effective.

-• Flexibility and Mobility: Incorporate stretching routines or yoga sessions to improve flexibility and reduce muscle tension, especially after intense workouts.
+• Flexibility and Mobility: Incorporate stretching routines or yoga sessions to improve flexibility, an important aspect of Healthy Exercise for Every Age.

-3. Setting Goals: Young adults should set realistic fitness goals, whether for weight management, muscle gain, or preparing for events like races or competitions.
-Tracking progress can help maintain motivation.
+3. Setting Goals: Young adults should set realistic fitness goals to support Healthy Exercise for Every Age, tracking progress to maintain motivation.

 Exercise for Middle-Aged Adults (Ages 36-55)